Madhavkabra/Network_Verified_Task/README.md

 # Verified Network Taks

 This project offers you the ability to create a new wallet or import a mnemonics wallet from `verified-network-sdk` with WalletConnect integration.
-You can see a live demo [here]()
+You can see a live demo [here](https://madhavkabra.github.io/Network_Verified_Task/)

 ## Tech Stack

 1. `React.Js`(18.2.0)
 2. `@verified-network/verified-sdk`(1.0.6)
 3. `@walletconnect/web3wallet`(1.7.3)
+4. `eslint`

 ## Requirement to run the application on local